 - Northeast Conference on Climate Change Preparedness

-- Conservation Psychology Institute - (this project has been incubated with CAI support and launched via AUNE’s Continuing Education Division)
+- Conservation Psychology Institute (CPI) – CAI supported and launched the CPI.
+It’s now part of AUNE’s Continuing Education Division

 - Translating Research to Inform Policy